adangert/Aaron_Angert_portfolio/content/about/robotics.md

 weight: 32
 # ...
 Put Your Section Options Here (title etc.) ...
 title: Robotics and AI
-# Showcase personal skills or business features.
-# Add/remove as many `feature` blocks below as you like.
-# For available icons, see: https://wowchemy.com/docs/page-builder/#icons
 feature:
   - name: Machine Learning
     # description: 90%